keycloak/keycloak-community/design/authorization-handler.md

 The request will be rejected in case that there are any unknown scope values or unknown authorization_detail types, which don't correspond to any configured authorization handlers in the realm.
 The error returned to the client is `invalid_authorization_details` as described in the [RAR specification Section 8](https://datatracker.ietf.org/doc/html/draft-ietf-oauth-rar-07#section-8) or `invalid_scope` as it works today and described in the OAuth2 specification.

-### AuthorizationContext in AuthenticationSessionModel
+### ClientAuthorizationContext in AuthenticationSessionModel

-The AuthorizationContext can be sent as a field in the AuthenticationSessionModel.
+The ClientAuthorizationContext can be sent as a field in the AuthenticationSessionModel.
 Hence it will be available in all the requests of this Authentication session.
 Existing AuthenticationSession methods “get/setClientScopes” may be deprecated and replaced by “get/setAuthenticationContext”

 ## Compliance processor

 There will be a chain of policies configured in the admin console for a specific Authorization  Handler.
-The AuthorizationContext can be processed by this policy chain.
+The ClientAuthorizationContext can be processed by this policy chain.
 Each AuthorizationDetailsEntry will be processed by each of the policy and policy will decide if:

 * AuthorizationDetails is required to be rendered on the consent screen
 * AuthorizationDetails is unsupported/invalid/unauthorized and whole client request should be rejected